 Create a post in the legacy composer

-- Hover over Create new post , then select Legacy composer.
+- Point to Composer , then select Legacy composer.

-- Select the social account(s) that will publish the post by selecting Click to select a social network.
+- Select the social account(s) that will publish the post by pointing to Select an account.
+See Select accounts in composer (Legacy) for more information.
 Only one Twitter profile can be selected per post.